e2xperimental/webdev/_posts/2021-04-12-connect-to-apache-from-another-computer.md

 ## Get your Chromebook's IP address

+1. In Settings, go to Linux development environment (Beta) > Port forwarding
+2.
+3.
-1. Google, "what is my ip address"
+4. Google, "what is my ip address"
 '70.113.50.4
 Your public IP address`